6 Tricks That Make Blowouts for Curly Hair So Much Easier

 Apply your hair product with a comb

 Not true, according to Hawkins.
-She’s a big fan of the comb as a tool for distributing product on curly hair.
+She’s a big fan of the comb as a tool for distributing the product on curly hair.

 Even your heat protectant should moisturise your curls

 Moisture is the building block upon which every curly-haired woman’s world is built.
 Without it, you’ll see a severe uptick in frizz, dry-looking strands and curls that are more ringlets than unruly puffballs.

 It makes sense that everything you apply to your crowning glory should help add and lock in moisture.